-Competition binding of mAbs to recombinant SARS-CoV-2 RBD with hACE2 was evaluated using a ForteBio Octet HTX instrument (Molecular Devices) as previously described (40).
-All reagents were formulated in PBSF [PBS with 0.1% (w/v) BSA], and all binding steps were performed at an orbital shaking speed of 1000 rpm and 25°C. Briefly, IgGs (100 nM) were captured onto anti-human IgG (AHC) biosensors (Molecular Devices) to a sensor response of 1.0 to 1.4 nm.
-An inert IgG (0.5 mg/ml) was used to occupy any remaining binding sites on the biosensor then allowed to equilibrate in PBSF for a minimum of 30 min.
-To assess any cross-interactions between proteins on the sensor surface and the secondary molecules, the loaded and blocked sensors were exposed (90 s) to hACE2 recombinant protein (300 nM) before the binning analysis.
+Competition binding of mAbs to recombinant SARS-CoV-2 RBD with human ACE2 (hACE2) was evaluated using a ForteBio Octet HTX instrument (Molecular Devices) as previously described (40).
+All reagents were formulated in PBSF (PBS with 0.1% w/v BSA) and all binding steps were performed at an orbital shaking speed of 1000 rpm and 25°C. Briefly, IgGs (100 nM) were captured onto anti-human IgG (AHC) biosensors (Molecular Devices) to a sensor response of 1.0 nm - 1.4 nm.
+An inert IgG (0.5 mg/mL) was used to occupy any remaining binding sites on the biosensor then allowed to equilibrate in PBSF for a minimum of 30 min.
+To assess any cross interactions between proteins on the sensor surface and the secondary molecules, the loaded and blocked sensors were exposed (90 s) to hACE2 recombinant protein (300 nM) prior to the binning analysis.
 The biosensors were then subjected to a second short (60 s) baseline step in PBSF, followed by an association step (180 s) to recombinant SARS-CoV-RBD (100 nM) and finally exposed (180 s) to hACE2 (300 nM).
-The data were y-axis-normalized, and interstep was corrected using the ForteBio Data Analysis Software version 11.0.
-Additional binding by the secondary molecule indicates an unoccupied epitope (noncompetitor), whereas the absence of additional binding indicates epitope blocking (competitor).
+The data was y-axis normalized, and interstep corrected using the ForteBio Data Analysis Software version 11.0.
+Additional binding by the secondary molecule indicates an unoccupied epitope (non-competitor), whereas the absence of additional binding indicates epitope blocking (competitor).